'Shazam: Fury of the Gods' Trailer Builds DC Superhero Magic, With a Dragon

 It's time to go back to the DC universe as the long-delayed superhero sequel Shazam: Fury of the Gods injects some fresh magic into its publicity campaign.
-The latest trailer for the new film was released Thursday.
+The latest trailer for the new film came out Thursday.

 The sequel, from Shazam director David F. Sandberg and screenwriter Henry Gayden, hits theaters March 17.

-"You are very menancing, I just want you to know that," Shazam tells Hespera in Thursday's trailer.
+"You are very menacing, I just want you to know that," Shazam tells Hespera in the new trailer.
 She responds to his patronizing comment in a classic supervillain manner -- by kicking him across the street.

 Shazam (previously known as Captain Marvel in the comics, but DC changed that for obvious reasons) gains his powers from the same source as Black Adam, the antihero played by Dwayne "The Rock" Johnson.
 A Johnson cameo in Fury of the Gods seemed certain, but became less likely after the actor revealed in December that DC won't be doing a Black Adam sequel or following up on its post-credits tease.